tonnylitao/PostgrestBaseApp/README.md

 #### Nginx ⇋ PostgREST

-- Nginx route `/api` to PostgreREST
+- Nginx routes `/api` to PostgreREST
-- Nginx control the access of api
+- Nginx controls the access of api

 #### Nginx ⇋ NodeJS

-- Nginx as reverse proxy for to NodeJS apps
+- Nginx as reverse proxy for NodeJS apps

 #### NodeJS ⇋ React apps